pc592/FiveNightsAtGates/README.txt

 monsters/time/battery, which all need to be asynced in.

 Nov 23:
-No idea what's up with .mli's or anything, but created engine2.ml to select just the functions that we want/need.
-Also ended up having to change the types of some things and adding fields, etc. Put failwiths on functions that need to be implemented.
+.mli will need updating.
+Put failwiths on functions that need to be implemented.

 IMPORTANT NOTE:
 I(Ruoyan) deleted/renamed the engine mli file tempararily just because it's easier to test without that annoying <abstr> thing.
 We can add it back after finish testing